amalgamaria/secretariat/docs/additional-resources/cu-vpn.rst

 Setup
 -----

-CCIT has written `instructions`_ on how to connect to the Clemson University Virtual Private Network (CUVPN).
+`Clemson Computing & Information Technology (CCIT)`_ has written `instructions`_ on how to connect to the Clemson University Virtual Private Network (CUVPN).
 The steps can be summarized in the following manner:

 1. `Duo Enrollment`_: You will need to register for Duo two factor authentication if you have not already so that you can make a secure remote connection.